apify-projects/store-storage-cleaner/README.md

+## Deprecated

+Curretnly developed as a part of https://github.com/apify-projects/store-useful-tools

 ## What does Storage Cleaner do?

 Storage cleaner is a tool to delete all your Storage types (Datasets, Key-Value storages and Request queues) on your Apify user account based on the amount of days since they were last accessed.